scality/Zenko/docs/docsource/operation/XDM_GUI/location_management/adding_a_storage_location.rst

       Adding a location requires credentials (an access key and a secret key).
-      Though nothing prevents you from using account-level credentials when Zenko requests credentials for a location, it is a best practice to enter credentials specifically generated for this access.
+      Though nothing prevents you from using account-level credentials when
+      |product| requests credentials for a location, it is a best practice to
+      enter credentials specifically generated for this access.
 In other words, before you add a location, first create a user in that location (an AWS or S3 Connector account, for example) for the purpose of |product| access.
       Give that user all and only the permissions needed to perform the desired tasks.

    .. tip::